 ensure that the identifying information of each admitted student is recorded in the university’s identity database; and

-obtain and securely issue an official Texas State ID number and initial PIN for each student they admit.
+obtain and securely issue an official Texas State ID number for each student they admit.

 Examples of such organizations include Undergraduate Admissions, the Graduate College, Distance and Extended Learning, and Continuing Education.

-New students use their Texas State ID number and PIN to create and activate their domain accounts through a self-service process.
+New students create and activate their domain accounts through a self-service process.
 Students with deactivated domain accounts use the same process to reactivate their domain accounts.
-Students who cannot validate their identity through the self-service process must contact ITAC to have their identities validated and their PIN reset.
+Students who cannot validate their identity through the self-service process must contact ITAC to have their identities validated before the account can be accessed.

 Students generally retain their eligibility at the end of a semester with the expectation of continued enrollment for the ensuing semester.
-A student’s domain account remains active for two full semesters (excluding summer sessions) following the student’s last semester in attendance.
 The university will deactivate the account of any student who fails to enroll over the course of three consecutive semesters, unless the student has a current non-student affiliation (e.g., holds faculty, staff, or retiree status).

-ITAC generates domain accounts for new faculty and staff in response to requests from hiring departments and Human Resources, as follows:
+ITAC generates domain accounts for new faculty and staff in response to completed online NetID Requests from hiring departments and Human Resources.

-Hiring departments, Faculty Records, and Human Resources must verify new faculty and staff identities as part of their hiring processes and prior to requesting domain accounts for new hires.
+Hiring departments, Faculty and Academic Resources, and Human Resources must verify new faculty and staff identities as part of their hiring processes and prior to requesting domain accounts for new hires.

 Generally speaking, faculty and staff employees retain their eligibility until official employment records indicate that their employment with the university has ceased and they have no other authorized affiliation with the university.
 Because employment separation transactions may be processed after the official separation date, and to ensure that separating employees do not retain access beyond that date, department heads shall notify ITAC of any separating faculty or staff prior to their official separation date, as directed in UPPS No. 04.04.50, Separation of Employment and Interdepartmental Transfers.